 Einar K. Enevoldson

-Einar K. Enevoldson was a civilian research pilot for NASA's Hugh L. Dryden Flight Research Center, Edwards, CA from 1968 until 1986.
+Einar K. Enevoldson was a civilian research pilot for NASA's Dryden (now Armstrong) Flight Research Center, Edwards, CA from 1968 until 1986.
 He was involved in many research programs, including those with experimental wings, propulsion, and digital computer flight control systems.
 Among the NASA aircraft that he flew were the F-111, F-14, F-8 Digital Fly-By-Wire and Super Critical Wing, YF-12A, the oblique wing AD-1, Controlled Deep Stall Sailplane, sub-scale F-15 RPV spin research vehicle, and the X-24B Lifting Body.

 He received his B.S. degree in Mechanical Engineering and his M.S. degree in Aeronautical Engineering from the University of Wyoming in 1963.